King's Buildings Campus

 The understanding of fundamental physiological principles is central to our ability to identify potential therapeutic targets for the treatment of disease.

-4 Highers at ABBB (minimum) but typically AAAB (first sitting) or 4 or 5 Highers at AABB or ABBBB (two sittings) including Biology and Chemistry.
-Maths and/or Physics recommended plus English and Maths at National 5 at B. Advanced Higher Biology and Chemistry recommended.
+4 Highers at ABBB (minimum) but typically AAAB (first sitting) or 4/5 Highers at AABB/ABBBB (two sittings) including Biology and Chemistry.
+Maths or Physics recommended plus Maths at B and English at National 5.
+Advanced Higher Biology and Chemistry recommended.

 Widening access entry: